How to Alter a WordPress Plugin: A Developer’s Complete Guide to Safe Customization

 What is the best way to edit a WordPress plugin?

 The best approach is to use WordPress hooks and filters rather than editing plugin files directly.
 This method preserves your changes when the plugin updates and reduces the risk of breaking functionality.
 If direct editing is necessary, always work in a staging environment and maintain backups.
+Create a custom plugin to house your modifications, keeping them separate from the original plugin files.

 How do I modify a WordPress plugin without breaking it?